hind-sagar-biswas/ScrapPyJS/README.md

     scrappy = Scrappy()
     ```

-3. Use the scrap method to scrape a webpage:
+3. Set JS script as string to return a value from the website

     ```python
+    scrappy.set_script("return 'ScrapPy scrapping!'")
+    ```

+4. Use the scrap method to scrape a webpage:

+    ```python
     result = scrappy.scrap(url, wait=True, wait_for='id', wait_target='elementId')
     ```

-4. Retrieve the result of the scraping operation:
+5. Retrieve the result of the scraping operation:

     ```python
     print(result)
     ```

-5. Terminate the web browser instance when finished:
+6. Terminate the web browser instance when finished:

     ```python
     scrappy.end()